code0rc/pizza-plaza/README.md

 ## Installation

+*Before you cntinue, please make sure you have a recent version of npm and composer installed on your system.*

 Run `npm install` to load all dependencies and then run `npm run init` to copy assets into the public document root.
+Next, run `composer dump-autoload --optimize`

 ## Execution